|

 24 March 44

-Major Wilhelm Schmitter is posthumously awarded the Ritterskreuz des Eisernes Kreuz Mit Eichenlaub (Knights Cross of the Iron Cross with Oakleaves).
+Hauptmann Wilhelm Schmitter is posthumously awarded the Ritterskreuz des Eisernes Kreuz Mit Eichenlaub (Knights Cross of the Iron Cross with Oakleaves).
 At the time of his award he became only the 432nd recipient of the Oakleaves to the Knights Cross and the only Oakleaves recipient from Kampfgeschwader 2 to receive this high honor.

 27 March 44